Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 # Preferred software
-Arguably the by far best program for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)
+Arguably the best program for **pulling data** off of satellites is [SatDump](https://github.com/SatDump/SatDump/releases)

-You can also use SDR++ for recording and then process the recordings using SatDump, but that is often just unnecessary extra effort.
-The only exception to this is troubleshooting your setup - having an audio recording is always helpful.
+You can also use [SDR++](https://www.sdrpp.org/) for **recording** and then process the recordings using SatDump, but unless explicitly needed it's often just unnecessary extra effort.

-> Always download the nightly builds of SDR** and SatDump, update them frequently.
-These programs are relatively new and are being actively developed and have new additions on a daily basis.
+> Always download the nightly builds of SatDump and SDR++, make sure to frequently update them.
+Both of these are relatively young programs that are being actively developed with new additions on a daily basis.

 There are other programs you can use but I won't focus on them for the sake of keeping this guide concise.

 ---
  To **track satellites** and figure out their future passes (Most are orbiting the Earth after all), you can use these:

 Cross-Platform:
-- [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, MacOS, Android - SatDump has an inbuilt module you can use for tracking. **It can only track one satellite at a time, doesn't do predictions.**
+- [SatDump](https://github.com/SatDump/SatDump/releases) - Windows, Linux, MacOS, Android - SatDump has an inbuilt module you can use for tracking found in the `Recording` tab. **It can only track one satellite at a time, doesn't do long term predictions.**
 - [N2YO](https://n2yo.com/) - Web - Does the job, however lacks the polish of other apps

 PC: